Megh05/KarjiStoreTracker/DOWNLOAD-INSTRUCTIONS.md

 - Safari 14+
 - Edge 90+

-## No Backend Required
+## Hybrid Database Support

-The JavaScript version includes built-in mock data, so it works completely standalone without needing the Express.js backend.
+The JavaScript version includes both MSSQL database connectivity AND built-in mock data fallback:

+**With Node.js Server (Full Features):**
+- Direct MSSQL Server connection
+- Real order data from your database
+- nopCommerce schema compatibility
+- Automatic fallback to mock data if connection fails

+**With Python Server (Basic Mode):**
+- Uses built-in mock data only
+- Perfect for demos and testing
+- No database setup required

 Perfect for:
+- Production deployment with real database
 - Local testing and development
 - Offline demonstrations
 - Deployment to any web server
 - Integration into existing websites

-The chatbot will automatically fallback to mock data if no backend API is available, ensuring it always works.
+The chatbot is designed to always work - it gracefully handles database connection issues by automatically switching to mock data.